Asphalt Shingle Recycling in Wisconsin: What Happens to Your Old Roof

 In fact, asphalt roads in Wisconsin can contain up to 5% recycled shingle content.
 And that’s not theoretical.
 It’s already happening.

 Asphalt is the most recycled material in the world.
 Unlike concrete, which cures chemically, asphalt simply heats and cools, making it easy to reuse with no loss in performance.
+Recycling asphalt shingles reduces the need for energy-intensive virgin materials, making it one of the most eco-friendly roofing disposal options available at scale.

 Recycled shingles help reduce the demand for virgin asphalt binder and aggregate, both of which are energy-intensive to produce.
 And modern asphalt mixes are built to handle Wisconsin’s freeze-thaw cycles, so recycled content doesn’t mean lower quality.